MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/geo-polygon-centroid-function.md

 * LinearRingHole is optional and defined as a `clockwise` ordered array of coordinates [[lng_1,lat_1],...,[lng_i,lat_i],...,[lng_j,lat_j],...,[lng_1,lat_1]].
 There can be any number of interior rings and holes.
 * LinearRing vertices must be distinct with at least three coordinates.
 The first coordinate must be equal to the last.
 At least four entries are required.
 * Coordinates [longitude, latitude] must be valid.
 Longitude must be a real number in the range [-180, +180] and latitude must be a real number in the range [-90, +90].
 * LinearRingShell encloses at most half of the sphere.
-LinearRing divides the sphere into two regions.
-The smaller of the two regions is chosen.
+LinearRing divides the sphere into two regions and chooses the smaller of the two regions.
 * LinearRing edge length must be less than 180 degrees.
 The shortest edge between the two vertices is chosen.
 * LinearRings must not cross and must not share edges.
 LinearRings might share vertices.